12 steps to financial wellness – Step 1: How to Track Your Spending

 1. Choose your tools

-Tracing every dollar’s journey isn’t easy, but with the right tools, you can make it quick and simple.
+Tracing every dollar’s journey isn’t easy, but with the right tools, you can make it organized.
 Choose from one of the following money-tracking techniques:

-• Spreadsheet.
-If you like to see everything spelled out clearly, a spreadsheet might be a better choice for you.
+- Spreadsheet – Maybe you prefer to see everything spelled out clearly on a single page.
+If so, a spreadsheet might be a better choice.
 You’ll need to record every transaction, but if you prepare the sheet with all the spending categories you think you’ll need, this step shouldn’t take long at all.

-• Receipts.
+- Receipts.
 Hold onto every receipt from the purchases you make this month to help you track your spending.

 2. Review your checking account and credit card statements carefully

 Along with one of the tools listed above, you can track the purchases you make using plastic by reviewing your monthly checking account and credit card statements at the end of the month.
-You may receive these in the mail, or you can access them online by logging into your account and downloading.
+ATFCU monthly statements are available as eStatements or can be mailed to your home.
+You probably have similar options with your credit cards.

 3. Review and categorize your purchases

 At the end of the month, use your chosen tool to review all the purchases you’ve made throughout the month.
-If you’ve used an app or a spreadsheet, adding your purchases to find the total amount of money spent will be simple.
-The app or spreadsheet may have already helped you divide the money spent into separate categories as well.
-Similarly, if you’ve used the envelope system, you should know how much you spent on each kind of purchase this month.
-However, if you’ve chosen another method to track your spending, you’ll need to crunch some numbers to get an accurate picture of your spending habits.
+If you’ve used an app or a spreadsheet, adding your purchases to find the total amount of money spent should be relatively simple.
+The app or spreadsheet may have already helped you divide the money spent into separate categories.
+Similarly, if you’ve used the envelope system, you should know how much you spent on each category.
+However, if you’ve chosen another method to track your spending, you may need to crunch some numbers to get an accurate picture of your spending habits.

 Tracking your spending and identifying your money drains is the first step toward greater financial awareness and responsibility.
 Use the tips outlined here to successfully master the skill of tracking your spending.